 - White vinegar

 I’m recommending this little secret and here is how I got that VINTAGE PATINA look on my copper and gold Mason jars.
-Start with these deep purple Ball jars.
+Start with darker Ball jars if you can find them.
 Because you are going to use a resist factor when painting the deep color will show underneath and give such a great effect!

 Copper and gold Mason jars DIY